lisawilliams/lisa/_posts/2017-11-12-death-and-bereavement-a-reading-list.markdown

 [Grief and Mourning: Lesbian Widow Finds No Support in Group](https://www.griefhealingblog.com/2016/01/in-grief-lesbian-widow-finds-no-support.html) Grief Healing Blog.

-## Grief recovery methods & grief therapy modalities
+## Grief Recovery Methods & Grief Therapy Modalities

 In my reading I came across several grief therapy modalities that are well-established enough that professionals can seek certifications in that particular grief therapy method.
 Among them are The Grief Recovery Method and Complicated Grief Treatment.